czi-catalystproject/czi-catalystproject.github.io/catalystbook/faqs.md

 ### Are GPU computing resources available?

 This feature is not available on all Catalyst hubs by default.
-We are happy to enable GPUs for your hub if required – please contact [2i2c support](https://docs.2i2c.org/support/).
+We are happy to enable GPUs for your hub if required – please [contact us](./contact.md).

 ### Is shared object storage available?

 This feature is not available on all Catalyst hubs by default.
-We are happy to enable [shared object storage](https://docs.2i2c.org/user/topics/data/object-storage/) for your hub if required – please contact [2i2c support](https://docs.2i2c.org/support/).
+We are happy to enable [shared object storage](https://docs.2i2c.org/user/topics/data/object-storage/) for your hub if required – please [contact us](./contact.md).

 ### How do I install software on the hub?